fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Isa told this to the prophets.
 Dajjal will come, then Isa AS will come and Dajjal will melt. then people will come to their lands and then Wadjuj and Madjuj will come out and drink all the water. untill Isa AS wil make dua to kill them and they will all die. and the lands will be covered b their bodies.
 IsaAS will make another dua to get rid of the bodies and Allah will send rain and bodies will be washed away.
 At this time it will be like a pregnant woman ready to give birth.
-Ibrahim AS said send my salam to your ummah. and tell them I have seem Jannah. its land is fertile but we must plant the plants ourselves every dhikr becomes a tree. in Jannah .
+Ibrahim AS said send my salam to your ummah. and tell them I have seem Jannah. its land is fertile but we must plant the plants ourselves every dhikr becomes a tree 🌳 in Jannah .
 Malik the guardian of hell never smiles even when said salam to the prophet  ﷺ   .
 Jibreel said Were he to have smiled to anybody that would have been you.
 The last two verses of surah Al Bakarah were given on the 7th heaven when the prophet  ﷺ    was there.
 The first thing Allah created is the Pen.